LiorKogan/V1/README.md

   A quantifier-input with an M2 below it:
   - may be wrapped with an 'O'
-  - at least one branch of the quantifier (or sub-branch of a sequence of quantifiers) must start with a relationship/path with no relationship/path-negator that is not wrapped with a negator nor preceded by a _None_ quantifier
+  - at least one branch of the quantifier (or subbranch of a sequence of quantifiers) must start with a relationship/path with no relationship/path-negator that is not wrapped with a negator nor preceded by a _None_ quantifier

 _**Q78:** The four dragons that froze Balerion the largest number of times_